 all positions other than that of the President may vary in hours from the above at the discretion of the Executive (acting as a board).

 Expenses: Members of the Executive shall, in addition to the remuneration payable under clause 9.19, be reimbursed for reasonable expenses incurred on behalf of UCSA and authorised by the Executive.
-Any claim must be accompanied by documentation explaining the expense and must be recorded by the Finance Officer.
+Any claim must be accompanied by documentation explaining the expense and must be recorded by the Finance & Engagement Officer.

 Remuneration of President-elect: The President-elect shall in any year, as reasonably close to the following calendar year as possible, be paid such amount determined by the Executive as reasonable compensation for his or her time spent in any training or official business of UCSA, such amount being set having regard to the pro-rate equivalent of any remuneration payable to the President, for no longer than a four week period, provided that he or she carries out his or her duties to the satisfaction of the Executive.